snowkidind/sovcube.run/README.md

 ### Known issues and to-do:

-- Rename giveaway-variables to timelockreward [done in visible texts, contracts and methods, the other js variables remain]
 - Add more info to My Account page.
 - - Specifically:
 - - - Add "Time Left until next withdrawal"